Hello gang! Ready for some delicious baked French toast?

-Not a particularly effectual gang, I have to admit, not a gang to strike fear in the hearts of our enemies, et cetera, I certainly wouldn’t rob a bank together, no offense, I’m sure many of you have excellent heist skills.
+Not a particularly effectual gang, I have to admit.
+It’s not a gang to strike fear in the hearts of our enemies.
+I certainly wouldn’t rob a bank together, no offense, I’m sure many of you have excellent heist skills.

-We may not ever rob a bank, or do a crime, or engage in hijinks, fol-de-rol or devilry – we may never be Ocean’s Eleven – but I do see us all, one of these days, perhaps in ten or twenty years, looking back fondly at these, the early, funny days of “Nerds with Knives”.
+We may not ever rob a bank, or do a crime, or engage in hijinks, fol-de-rol or devilry.
+We may never be Ocean’s Eleven.
+I do see us all, one of these days, perhaps in twenty years, looking back fondly at the early, funny days of “Nerds with Knives”.
 A reunion meal, if you will, perhaps a celebratory brunch of some kind.
 I see us downing fine Bloody Marys, Mimosas, or French Blondes, and tucking into plates of thick, delicious french toast.

 Where was I?
 Okay, Scouts.

-Among the culinary treats that I remember so fondly from my camping adventures – burned things, peas in a can, twigs – one of the highlights was “eggy bread”.
-You’d whip up some eggs, throw in some sugar, dip a slice of sliced white bread in it until vaguely soggy, and then fry the bastard until it was dead.
-None of your bourgeoisie milk or cream, let alone half-and-half (not even a thing in the UK, unless you’re asking for a pint), just eggs, sugar, and bread, and whatever miserable fire you’d managed to cobble together out of found kindling, newspaper, and the rubbing together of two sticks.
+Among the culinary treats that I remember so fondly from my camping adventures — burned things, peas in a can, twigs — one of the highlights was “eggy bread”.
+You’d whip up eggs, throw in sugar, dip a slice of white bread in it until vaguely soggy, and then fry the bastard until it was dead.
+None of your bourgeoisie milk or cream, let alone half-and-half.
+Just eggs, sugar, and bread, and whatever miserable fire you’d managed to cobble together out of found kindling, newspaper, and the rubbing together of two sticks.

-French toast is usually fried in oil or butter on the stovetop but this version (adapted from Smitten Kitchen) bakes it in the oven instead.
-Not only does this make it lighter, it’s also a lot less work.
-We definitely recommend using a silpat for this (which ensures an even, golden crust and no sticking), but parchment will work as well.
+French toast is usually fried in oil or butter on the stovetop but this version (adapted from Smitten Kitchen) bakes it in the oven.
+Not only is baked french toast lighter, it’s also a lot less work.
+We recommend using a silpat for this (which ensures an even, golden crust and no sticking), but parchment will work.

-You do need good brioche or challah – for this round, we used brioche from our local eatery Beacon Bread.
-The great thing about this method is that you can soak the bread overnight (provided you cut it thick enough), then bung them in the oven when you get up, and get on with making your coffee or whatever else you like to do for breakfast.
+You do need good brioche or challah.
+For this round, we used brioche from our local eatery Beacon Bread.
+The great thing about this method is that you can soak the bread overnight (provided you cut it thick enough).
+Then, the next day, throw them in the oven, and get on with making your coffee.

 We’ve also discovered that cooking bacon in the oven is so much easier than frying it in a pan.
 Did you know this?
 We discovered this method a few months ago and it’s great.
 We usually use our little Breville convection oven and it comes out perfectly crispy every time (with no mess).

 Yum!
-That’ll fuel us all up for the next crime spree.
+A couple of rounds of baked French toast will fuel us all up for the next crime spree.
 Or macrame, or whatever.